Rofiat369/movie/react-express/README.md

 ## Welcome! 👋

 Thanks for checking out this coding challenge.
+This is a fully responsive poster App that allows you to like and save liked movie poster to a /liked route.
+The like button shows up on image hover.
+Once liked the image move to the /liked route and the button on the image chages to dislike.
+When a movie is disliked, it is subsequently removed from the /liked route.

 # Install dependencies for server
 npm install